Therapies & Groups

 Eat yourself smart with Mindful Foodies

-Although she may have had the will to swim her way from Poland to our shores Kasia saved her energy for developing knowledge, skills and most of all, an enduring love for food, good food and especially healthy food and she is now ready to share all things food in our new group Mindful Foodies.
+Although she may have had the will to swim her way from Poland to our shores, Kasia saved her energy for developing knowledge, skills and most of all, an enduring love for food, good food and especially healthy food.
+Kasia is now ready to share all things food in our new group Mindful Foodies.

 Studies followed her theme of health with her entry into the world of Food Technology with Dietary and Nutrition.
 Once settled in Australia, Kasia’s early life of health with food laid the foundation for her developing not only healthy menus but cooking skills to those identified as in need of nutritional knowledge.

 Arriving home from shopping at the Farmers Market she found her home surrounded by local children asking questions related to produce they had never seen.
 Showing Polish hospitality she invited them to cook simple meals.
 Soon, she found herself surrounded by her neighbours regularly coming for simple healthy cooking experiences.